-Over the years we have grown to love sushi and Japanese food more and more.
+Over the years, we have grown to love sushi and Japanese food more and more.
 We average eating sushi about once a week in our house, and as locals in Milwaukee, we know a thing or two about where to find the best sushi in Milwaukee.
-So we put together this article of where to find the best sushi in Milwaukee
+So we put together this article on where to find the best sushi in Milwaukee.

 1. Hungry Sumo Sushi Bar

 Hungry Sumo Sushi Bar is a newcomer to the already fantastic dining scene in Bay View.
 With a trendy yet comfortable environment, Hungry Sumo offers super high quality and fresh seafood, really creative spins on traditional Japanese dishes, and lots of vegetarian options.
 Hungry Sumo is popular enough that reservations are recommended on weekends.